Home Machine Tool Archive Lathes, Millers, Drills, Shapers & Grinders for Sale

 The little Lathe that is a little different".

 The top slide could be quickly adjusted backwards and forwards in the cross-slide's central T slot.
+No micrometers dials were fitted

-A view showing the construction of the two-part countershaft.
-The vertical section could be had as a separate, cheaper unit.
+A view showing the construction of the maker's two-part countershaft.
+The vertical section could be bought as a separate, cheaper unit.
 The cross slide ways were unusual and, like those on the Harrison 17-inch, were "inverted" into the top of the saddle with the gib-strip adjustment screws passing through the right-hand wall of the casting.

 The large countershaft drive pulley is not original